Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 empty_dict = {}
 # empty_dict.popitem()          # KeyError - can't pop from empty dictionary
 ```
-**Explanation:** The `popitem()` method removes and returns the last inserted key-value pair as a tuple.
+ The `popitem()` method removes and returns the last inserted key-value pair as a tuple.
 In older Python versions (<3.7), it removed an arbitrary item.
 Raises KeyError on empty dictionary.

 **clear() method:**
 ```python